 - Distance: Google ensures that the businesses which rank locally are actually local businesses.
 Therefore, companies create landing pages and websites and link them and their other web profiles to Google My Business.

-- Prominence: Optimisation done for prominence should take in all attention to the details – images, reviews, citations, and links should all be of high-quality.
+- Prominence: Optimisation done for prominence should take all attention to the details – images, reviews, citations, and links should all be of high quality.

 2) Using Location-Based Keywords

 Both offline and e-commerce shops must use location-based keywords because they help users relate to their locations.
 Your keyword should not really have the city name, but your area/district name as well.